Skip to content

 For more information, please refer to our guide to hair transplant aftercare and recovery.

-Despite their differences, the success rates of the FUE and FUT hair transplant techniques are fairly similar.
+Despite their differences, the success rates of the FUE and FUT hair transplant techniques are similar.
 How good the final results of your hair transplant are is more dependent on other factors – such as how well the surgeon performs the procedure and aftercare treatment – rather than which technique was used.

 hairline FUE hair transplant review